yash-rajvanshi/schoolDash/README.md

 ## ✨ Features

-- 🔐 Role-based login system (Student & Teacher)
+- 🔐 Role-based login system (Student, Teacher & Admin)
 - 🧑‍🎓 Lists of students and their assigned teachers
 - 📚 Subjects and who teaches what
 - 📅 Upcoming events and exams